-Regarding the ABR, it includes 15,000 m2 in restructuration of the Urban Village Ciudadela, it also includes the square meters (m2) of Paseo Hipódromo, which are in stabilization process.
+Regarding the GLA, it includes 15,000 m2 in restructuration of the Urban Village Ciudadela, it also includes the square meters (m2) of Paseo Hipódromo, which are in stabilization process.

 Does not include the Paseo Hipódromo Mall which is in stabilization process.